Expand Livestock Grazing

 Summary

 Seaweed (also called macroalgae) ecosystem restoration involves the reestablishment of wild red, brown, and green seaweed through interventions that recover degraded, damaged, or destroyed seaweed ecosystems.
 Healthy seaweed ecosystems remove CO₂ from the water column and convert it into biomass through photosynthesis, allowing additional CO₂ to be taken up in the ocean from the atmosphere.
 Some of this biomass carbon ends up sequestered, either on-site in sediment or off-site in the deep sea or at the seafloor.
 Advantages include the widespread human and environmental benefits associated with restored, healthy seaweed ecosystems.
 Disadvantages include its unclear effectiveness and climate impact, as well as its potentially high costs and difficulty of adoption at scale.
-Currently, we conclude that we should “Keep Watching” this solution.
+Currently, we conclude that this solution is “Worthwhile.”

 Description for Social and Search